jerryhgladinet/docs/user_web/source/chapter10.rst

     UPLOADING FILES AND FOLDERS

 After clicking the upload option, you can browse to the file or folder you want to upload.
-Use Ctrl key to select multiple items.
+Use the Ctrl key to select multiple items.

 .. figure:: _static/image_s11_3_2.png
     :align: center